 Chorchori!

 Even Chorchori can be prepared with or without Greens!
-To make Chorchori we cut the veggies into small cubes and if added greens into long strips.
+To make Chorchori we cut the veggies into small cubes and added greens into long strips.
 It can be both vegetarian and non-vegetarian.

 Lau Shaker Chorchori aka Bengali Vegetarian Mishmash with Bottle Gourd Greens!

-Talking about Lau Shaker Chorchori, it is not only Vegetarian but Vegan, at least the way I have learned cooking it from my mother and mother-in-law.
+Talking about Lau Shaker Chorchori, it is not only Vegetarian but Vegan, at least the way I have learned to cook it from my mother and mother-in-law.
 Surprisingly they both follow the same recipe while making Lau Shaker Chorchori.
 We cook two different dishes with bottle gourd greens as I already mentioned.
 One is a mishmash and another is semi-mashed greens with poppy seed paste.
-I add all the seasonal veggies as well as whatever available at home while making the chorchori along with potato.
+I add all the seasonal veggies as well as whatever is available at home while making the chorchori along with potato.
 Bori not only works as a filler but also makes the dish complete.

 Here’s how I make Lau Shaker Chorchori at Debjanir Rannaghar!